oss-review-toolkit/orthw-shell/docs/getting-started.md

 This tutorial gives a brief introduction to how one can use the `orthw` script on a [ORT][ort] scan of the [code repository][mime-types-github] of the [mime-types][mime-types-npm] 2.1.26 NPM package.

-The steps assumes you already have followed the [installation instructions][orthw-installation] for `orthw`.
+The steps assume you already have followed the [installation instructions][orthw-installation] for `orthw`.

 It will guide you through the following workflow steps for `orthw` to :